Jerome-mi/Simple-Imap-Filter/README.md

         "subject_contains", "subject_starts",
         "subject_contains_cs", "subject_starts_cs",
         "age_day", "fresh_day",
+        "size_ko", "size_mo",
         "seen", "flagged",
         "All",

-"cs" suffixes means case sensitive, other conditions are not "All" condition is always true, it is used by the basic clause "All" which is provided by default
+"cs" suffixes means case sensitive, other conditions are not "All" condition is always true, it is used by the basic clause "All" which is provided by default.